narinder9/timeline-block-for-gutenberg/readme.txt

 == Changelog ==

-Upgrade to Version 1.7.6 to enjoy these new features, enhancements, and bug fixes.
+Upgrade to Version 1.7.7 to enjoy these new features, enhancements, and bug fixes.
 Your feedback is invaluable as we continue to refine and improve our plugins.

+= Version 1.7.7 | 27 Nov 2025 =
+- **Fixed:** Deactivation Feedback conflict with other timeline plugins.
+- **Removed:** Instant timeline plugin (Before updating to this version, you need to migrate your instant timeline block into Timeline Block).
+- **Improved:** Deactivation Feedback styling.

 = Version 1.7.6 | 21 Nov 2025 =
 - **Fixed:** Timeline Block style not loading issue.